ncase/blog/src/posts/on-depression.md

 Okay, enough yap.
 Time for the actual data:

-**[Sublette et al 2011](https://pmc.ncbi.nlm.nih.gov/articles/PMC3534764/)** is an older meta-analysis (15 trials with 916 participants).
-It's the only meta-analysis I could find that estimates the _actual "dose-response" curve_, which shows: how much effect, for how much treatment.
+**[Sublette et al 2011](https://pmc.ncbi.nlm.nih.gov/articles/PMC3534764/)** is an older meta-analysis (15 trials with 916 participants → 61 participants per trial, pretty low to be honest).
+But this was the only meta-analysis I could find that estimates the _actual "dose-response" curve_, which shows: how much effect, for how much treatment.

 Why is dose-response important?
 Because one problem with many meta-analyses is they'll do something like: "Study 1 gave patients 1 gram of medicine and saw a +1 improvement in disease, Study 2 gave 10 grams and saw +4 improvement, Study 3 gave 100 grams and saw _negative_ –5 improvement… the average of +1, +4, and –5 is zero... therefore the medicine's effect is zero."